IBM/aspera-cli/README.md

 --select=@ruby:'->(i){i["ats_admin"]}'
 ```

+#### Percent selector

+The percent selector allows identification of an entity by another unique identifier other than the native identifier.

+When a command is executed on a single entity, the entity is identified by a unique identifier that follows the command:
+e.g. `ascli aoc admin res user show 1234` where `1234` is the user's identifier.

+Some commands provide the following capability:
+If the entity can also be uniquely identified by a name, then the name can be used instead of the identifier, using the **percent selector**: `ascli aoc admin res user show %name:john` where `john` is the user name.

+Syntax: `%<field>:<value>`

+> **Note:** The legacy option `id` is deprecated: `--id=1234` (options have a single value and thus do not provide the possibility to identify sub-entities)

 ### <a id="extended"></a>Extended Value Syntax

 Most options and arguments are specified by a simple string (e.g. username or url).